ryanalasandro/Starshade/README.md

 # Starshade
-Starshade is a 3d graphics engine with a focus on worlds and stories.
+Starshade is a simple 3d graphics engine that will have a focus on worlds and stories.